 This statute is the legal basis for dog bite cases.
 A variety of dogs bite, but the statute is not limited to any particular breed.
 While it is perceived that Pit Bulls, Doberman Pinschers, German Shepards, Rottweilers and Akitas are dangerous, this statute also covers Collies, Golden Retrievers, Labradors, mixed and all other dogs.

 A dog’s owner or keeper is responsible for its acts and any resulting injuries.
 If you are injured by a dog, it is important to report the event to the police as soon as possible and to seek appropriate medical care.
-If you would like to discuss your legal options following an incident with a dog or other animal, please feel free to contact us.
-We provide a free initial consultation for legal services.
-I have represented clients with dog bite claims against insurers in the past, and I continue to offer these services for a contingency fee today.
+If you would like to discuss your legal options following an incident with a dog or other animal, please feel free to contact Attorney Mostowy.
+She will provide a free initial consultation for legal services.
+She has represented clients with dog bite claims against insurers in the past, and she continues to offer these services for a contingency fee today.
 A contingency fee means legal fee are not paid unless money is recovered as compensation for your injuries.